groupdocs-search/GroupDocs.Search-Products/content/search/java/boolean/pptx.en.md

   features:
     # feature loop
     - title: "Comprehensive text search"
-      content: "Search across multiple formats like PDFs, Word documents, spreadsheets, and more.
+      content: "Search across multiple formats like PDFs, Word documents, presentations, spreadsheets, and more.
 Use options such as exact matching, fuzzy search, and wildcard queries to refine results."

     # feature loop
     - title: "Efficient data indexing"